hashgraph/hedera-services/docs/test-plans/hip-23.md

 :white_check_mark:&nbsp;**Positive functional** testing will require EET specs that perform all variants of `TokenCreate`s with implied auto-associations, and all variants of `CryptoTransfer`s that trigger one or more auto-associations for one or more accounts.
+We should also verify that `CryptoUpdate`s that increase auto-associations have the expected effect.

 :x:&nbsp;**Negative functional** testing will require EET specs that perform all variants of `CryptoTransfer`s in which auto-associations are attempted, but do not succeed; and all variants of multi-party `CryptoTransfer`s in which auto-associations succeed, but must be rolled back due to a later failure in the `CryptoTransfer` flow.
+We should also verify that `CryptoUpdate`s that decrease auto-association slots have the expected effect.
+It should not be possible to decrease the number of auto-association slots below the number currently used.

 :fountain_pen:&nbsp;**Record validation** will require new EET assertions as qualifiers on the [`TransactionRecordAsserts` class](https://github.com/hashgraph/hedera-services/blob/master/test-clients/src/main/java/com/hedera/services/bdd/spec/assertions/TransactionRecordAsserts.java#L43).
 Given these assertions,